 After arriving, enter the cemetery through Tor 3 (Gate 3), which is opposite the address Maxingstraße 54 and should be open for most of the day.
-You can check opening hours on the cemetery’s German website under “Öffnungszeiten”.
+You can check opening hours on the cemetery’s German website (scroll down for Öffnungszeiten).

 Once inside the gate, go straight up the path toward the set of steps and chapel-like tomb you can see ahead of you.

 At the top of those steps, take the first path leading off to the right.
 About 25 paces along there’s a large grave with red granite columns and the inscription “Wagner” at the top.

 At the rear of the grave’s roof, the words Optimae Matri Filius appear, which means (roughly), the son for the best mother.

 Various members of the Wagner family are buried here, including, for example, his mother (Susanna Wagner), and his second wife, Louise.
-The name Christine Freifrau von Lütgendorff-Gyllenstorm.
-The latter was one of Wagner’s daughters) also shows up along with Hermann Freiherr von Lütgendorff-Gyllenstorm (her husband).
+The name Christine Freifrau von Lütgendorff-Gyllenstorm (one of Wagner’s daughters) also shows up along with Hermann Freiherr von Lütgendorff-Gyllenstorm (her husband).